mansona/ember-get-config/README.md

 # ember-get-config

-If you've ever tried to gain access to an app's config file from an addon, then you've felt *the pain*.
-If you were lucky, you had access to the `container` and could grab the config through that, but there are situations where the container is not available.
+Gaining access to an app's config file from an addon can be challenging.
+If you're lucky, you can simply use `Ember.getOwner` or the `container` itself to grab the config, but there are situations where that is not an options.
 So what then?
 Then you use `ember-get-config`, obviously!

 ## Installation